MikhailStepanov/ML-Final-Project-Part-1/README.md

-Final project for the machine learning part 1 course at the university of Potsdam.
+Final project for the machine learning part 1 course at the university of Potsdam (Master of Science).